Jacinda Layman

 1) Make it now, you wont go hungry later!

-- Freezer meals:
+• Freezer meals:

-Crock pot Freezer Meals: New Leaf Wellness has lots and lots of healthy freezer meal ideas for your slow cooker meals.
+New Leaf Wellness has lots and lots of healthy freezer meal ideas for your slow cooker meals.
 These are often the easiest freezer meals to make as all you have to do is throw the ingredients into the bag!

 Wonderfully Made Doula Service's pinterest page has a wonderful board full of easy, healthy and absolutely delicious crock pot meals for after baby.

-Freezer Stove Top Meals:
+Freezer Stove Top Meals

 I personally love soup for freezer stove top meals, but there are a lot of other options out there.
 Here are just a few yummy soups & stews .